Senators top Maple Leafs as Brassard, Stone notch a pair of goals each

 James van Riemsdyk, Auston Matthews and William Nylander replied for the Leafs (6-2-0) while Frederik Andersen made 29 saves.

-It took five tries but the Senators were able to collect their first win on home ice this season, although they did collect a point in three of the previous four losses.
-Included in that was a 5-4 overtime loss to the New Jersey Devils when they had a 4-2 lead after 40 minutes on Thursday.

-The loss also became the first blemish on the road record of the Leafs as they had entered the game with three road wins in three attempts.
+The loss also became the first blemish on the Leafs' road record as they had entered the game with three wins in three attempts.

 Trailing 3-0 entering the final period, the Leafs struck quickly with goals from van Riemsdyk and Matthews at six minutes and 8:34 respectively, but Stone gave the Senators a two-goal cushion just seven seconds after Matthews' goal for a 4-2 Senators lead.